ellymeng/To-Do-List/README.md

 # to-do-list
-This app enables you to create a simple to-do list by typing in a task and then adding it to the bottom of a pre-existing list with the push of a button.
-The purpose of this project was to help me learn some
-fundamentals of the Swift language and iOS development.
+This app enables you to create a clean and ordered to-do list by typing a task into a field bar and pushing a button.
+The purpose of this project was to learn some fundamentals of the Swift language and iOS development concepts.